OmniaGamall/Water-quality-control-management/README.md

 Overview:

 Welcome to the Automated Water Analysis System repository!
 This project aims to revolutionize the water analysis process at drinking water treatment companies by digitizing and automating manual tasks.
-This README file provides an overview of the system, installation instructions, and usage guidelines to help you get started.
+This README file provides an overview of the system.

 Features: